 Improves Cognitive Function

-While older dogs may not “roll over” or do all the tricks they once did in their youth, coconut oil is great for helping dogs stay mentally sharp as they age and preventing the onset of canine cognitive dysfunction (CCD), a form of dementia in dogs.
+While older dogs may not “roll over” or do all the tricks they once did in their youth, the use of coconut oil for dogs can help them stay mentally sharp as they age and prevent the onset of canine cognitive dysfunction (CCD), a form of dementia in dogs.

-Gorgeous Skin and Coat
+Coconut Oil For Dogs = Gorgeous Skin and Coat

 The old saying goes, “you are what you eat” and when we put good things in our body, it can change how things look on the outside.

 An extra shiny coat isn’t the only benefit though.
-Coconut oil is a natural way to provide medicinal use for dogs that suffer from skin allergies.
+Coconut oil for dogs is a natural way to provide medicinal use for pets that suffer from skin allergies.

 So far we’ve explored all the benefits that coconut oil can have on dogs when ingested, but this amazing, product of nature can also be applied topically to heal wounds including:

 How Much Coconut Oil Do I Give My Dog?

-Coconut Oil Dog Treat Recipes
+Coconut Oil For Dogs – Favorite Dog Treat Recipes!

 If you want to make it into a tasty treat for your loved one though, consider these simple 2-4 ingredient coconut oil dog treat recipes (just make sure to adjust the amount of coconut oil in each treat if necessary):